kubearmor/KubeArmor/getting-started/host_security_policy_specification.md

   action: [Audit|Block] (Block by default)
 ```

-> **Note** Please note that for system calls monitoring we only support audit action no matter what the value of action is
+> **Note** Please note that for system calls and device monitoring we only support audit action no matter what the value of action is

 For better understanding, you can check [the KubeArmorHostPolicy spec diagram](../.gitbook/assets/kubearmorhostpolicy-spec-diagram.pdf).